Energinet-DataHub/geh-core/source/App/documents/development.md

 `ExampleHost.WebApi03` is used from integration tests located in `ExampleHost.WebApi.Tests` for verifying:

-* Authentication and authorization configuration.
+* User authentication and authorization configuration.

 ## Setup local environment